 Taipei, Taiwan, May 28, 2019 – MEDA and Engro Foundation’s PAVE Pakistan project in partnership with Australia’s Department of Foreign Affairs and Trade (DFAT), has been selected as the winner of the Asia Responsible Enterprise Awards 2019 (AREA 2019) under the Social Empowerment category.

-Dr. Dorothy Nyambi, President & CEO of MEDA has kicked-off a Welcome Tour to get to know MEDA supporters and share her passion for the MEDA mission and vision.
+Waterloo, ON, May 23, 2019 - Dr. Dorothy Nyambi, President & CEO of MEDA has kicked-off a Welcome Tour to get to know MEDA supporters and share her passion for the MEDA mission and vision.
 Beginning in March 2019, Dorothy began her Tour in Waterloo and has since traveled to North Carolina, Pennsylvania, Ohio, and Germany to meet with MEDA supporters and affinity groups.
 Stops in Indiana, Winnipeg, Abbotsford, Colorado, and New York are planned for the summer and fall.

 Waterloo, ON, May 22, 2019 - MEDA has launched a fundraising campaign to support a growing number of major MEDA projects and increase their impact on global poverty.
 The Building Enduring Livelihoods (BEL) campaign looks to secure $50 million in private donor funds by October 31, 2019, which will help solidify over $300 million in institutional funds.

-Joyce Lehman will turn 75 next week and reflects back to her childhood — to the Sunday afternoons when she’d sit in a living-room corner of her parents’ farmhouse in rural Iowa.
+May 18, 2019 - Joyce Lehman will turn 75 next week and reflects back to her childhood — to the Sunday afternoons when she’d sit in a living-room corner of her parents’ farmhouse in rural Iowa.
 All of their friends and relatives would gather round for lively conversation and colorful storytelling.